aschenbrenera/pf2e_rules/PF2e/Conditions/Sensory/Hidden.md

 - Someone you're hidden from must succeed at a DC 11 flat check when targeting you with an attack, spell, or other effect or it fails to affect you.
 	- Area effects aren't subject to this flat check.
 - Someone you're hidden from is [[Off-Guard]] to you.
-	- They take a –2 circumstance penalty to AC to you.
+	- They take a –2 circumstance penalty to AC specific to you.

 ## Gameplay Interactions